-Laura’s approach to stress and lifestyle management is rooted in evidence and supported by 35 years’ experience of group facilitation, teaching and coaching.
+Laura’s approach to stress and lifestyle management is rooted in evidence from science and supported by 35 years’ experience of group facilitation, teaching and coaching.

 Stress isn’t just something that causes worry and weighs us down.
 It’s something physiological that is experienced in our bodies.
 Laura’s an experienced life coach who can help you to move forward from bad feelings when you’re dealing with tricky circumstances: